Martin Luther King Jr.: Aftermath

-Vice President Hubert Humphrey attended King's funeral on behalf of the President, as there were fears that Johnson's presence might incite protests and perhaps violence.
-At his widow's request, King's last sermon at Ebenezer Baptist Church was played at the funeral, a recording of his "Drum Major" sermon, given on February 4, 1968.
-In that sermon, King made a request that at his funeral no mention of his awards and honors be made, but that it be said that he tried to "feed the hungry", "clothe the naked", "be right on the [Vietnam] war question", and "love and serve humanity".
 His good friend Mahalia Jackson sang his favorite hymn, "Take My Hand, Precious Lord", at the funeral.
 The assassination helped to spur the enactment of the Civil Rights Act of 1968.

-Two months after King's death, James Earl Ray—who was on the loose from a previous prison escape—was captured at London Heathrow Airport while trying to leave England on a false Canadian passport.
-He was using the alias Ramon George Sneyd on his way to white-ruled Rhodesia.
+Two months after King's death, James Earl Ray—on the loose from a previous prison escape—was captured at London Heathrow Airport while trying to reach white-ruled Rhodesia on a false Canadian passport.
+He was using the alias Ramon George Sneyd.
 Ray was quickly extradited to Tennessee and charged with King's murder.
-He confessed to the assassination on March 10, 1969, though he recanted this confession three days later.
-On the advice of his attorney Percy Foreman, Ray pleaded guilty to avoid a trial conviction and thus the possibility of receiving the death penalty.
+He confessed on March 10, 1969, though he recanted this confession three days later.
+On the advice of his attorney Percy Foreman, Ray pleaded guilty to avoid the possibility of the death penalty.
 He was sentenced to a 99-year prison term.
 Ray later claimed a man he met in Montreal, Quebec, with the alias "Raoul" was involved and that the assassination was the result of a conspiracy.
 He spent the remainder of his life attempting, unsuccessfully, to withdraw his guilty plea and secure the trial he never had.
 Ray died in 1998 at age 70.